-If it’s summertime (usually May~Oct), we will carry on the last few kilometers to Everest Tent Camp to stay the night; if winter time (usually Nov~Apr), we will stay at Rongbuk Monastery’s guesthouse.
+If it’s summer time (usually May~Oct), we will stay overnight at Everest Tent Camp; if winter time (usually Nov~Apr), we will stay at Rongbuk Monastery’s guesthouse.
 Both places have but dorm bed lodging available.
 Both places you can see the glorious Everest sunset if the weather is good.

 From EBC to Saga is abt 460km, a hard-drive of abt 10~12hrs.
 The sprawling truck-up town of Saga is the last of any size on your tour to Mt Kailash, cherish it – have a lavish meal and take a long hot shower, of which you have to do without for the following days.

 Drive from Saga to Zhongba to Paryang to Hor Qu then finally today’s destination of Darchen.
 A photogenic section of dunes, lake and mountains kicks in 60km from Zhongba.
 About 23km before Paryang you create a pass and drop past more dunes to Paryang.
 Photos taken along this route can often get steppe, streams, desert dunes and snowcapped mountains in the same shot.